rickellis/ArchMatic/README.md

 I run my own utilites: __[WifiVPN](https://github.com/rickellis/WifiVPN)__ for network/VPN connectivity, __[AURIC](https://github.com/rickellis/AURIC)__ for AUR package management, and __[ConkyMatic](https://github.com/rickellis/ConkyMatic)__ to theme my Conky whenever I switch wallpaper.

-Since I use Mac as well, I mirror as much as possible on both systems via git and Dropbox, like shared __[bash files](https://github.com/rickellis/BashRC)__, so I can switch back and forth with no interruption in productivity.
+Since I use Mac as well, I mirror as much as possible on both systems via Git and Dropbox, like shared __[bash files](https://github.com/rickellis/BashRC)__, so I can switch back and forth with no interruption in productivity.
 Honestly though, I barely use my Mac these days.
 Linux, with all its quirks, it way more fun.

 ---